aptos-labs/aptos-core/developer-docs-site/docs/guides/indexing.md

 Typical applications built on the Aptos blockchain, on any blockchain for that matter, require the raw blockchain data to be shaped and stored in an application-specific manner.
 This is essential to supporting low-latency and rich experiences when consuming blockchain data in end-user apps from millions of users.
 The [Aptos Node API](https://aptos.dev/nodes/aptos-api-spec#/) provides a lower level, stable and generic API and is not designed to support data shaping or therefore such rich end-user experiences directly.

-The Aptos Indexer is a answer to this need, allowing the data shaping critical to real-time app use.
+The Aptos Indexer is the answer to this need, allowing the data shaping critical to real-time app use.
 See this high-level diagram for how Aptos indexing works:

 <center>
 <ThemedImage